Know in one minute about Brown rice side effects and benefits

 6. Lowers cholesterol

-g-Oryzanol found in brown rice is responsible for decreasing serum triglycerides (TGs) and total cholesterol (TC) levels and increasing high-density lipoprotein (HDL) cholesterol level.
+g-Oryzanol found in brown rice is responsible for decreasing serum triglycerides (TGs) and total cholesterol (TC) levels and increasing high-density lipoprotein (HDL) cholesterol levels.
 Therefore, brown rice supplementations on diet suppress lipid accumulation and improve serum lipid profiles (9).

 7. Good for lactating mothers

-Consumption of brown rice is good for lactating mothers mental health because it may reduce depression, anger-hostility, and fatigue thus a significant decrease in total mood disturbance (10).
+Consumption of brown rice is good for lactating mothers’ mental health because it may reduce depression, anger-hostility, and fatigue thus a significant decrease in total mood disturbance (10).

 8. Improves digestion

-Brown rice is good for the stomach because the bran layer on it contains nutrients which are more easily digested and it reduces the absorption of moisture and acid which cause texture degradation (11).
+Brown rice is good for the stomach because the bran layer on it contains nutrients that are more easily digested and it reduces the absorption of moisture and acid which cause texture degradation (11).